History of Málaga: Málaga during World War I (1914–1918)

 Spain's neutrality in World War I allowed it to become a supplier of material for both sides to its great advantage.
 The export of raw agricultural products, minerals, textiles and steel prompted an economic boom; subsequently the surplus balance of trade grew to over five hundred million pesetas.
-The extraordinary growth in business profits favoured industrial oligarchs and the merchant middle class, but increases in wages for workers did not keep pace with inflation—overall standards of living for the masses actually decreased.
+The extraordinary growth in business profits favored industrial oligarchs and the merchant middle class, but increases in wages for workers did not keep pace with inflation—overall standards of living for the masses actually decreased.
 The urban industrial proletariat, meanwhile, kept up continuous pressure for wage increases.

 "The 1917 Crisis" (Crisis de 1917) is the name given by Spanish historians to events of the summer of 1917 in Spain, primarily three simultaneous movements that challenged the government: a military movement (the Juntas), a political movement (the Parliamentary Assembly of Catalanist and Spanish Republican deputies in Barcelona), and a social movement (the revolutionary general strike).

 Spain's economy suffered upon the decline of the wartime economic activity.
 Following the end of the war, the fall in foreign demand depressed the agricultural, industrial and trade markets.
 With the loss of these, protective measures were demanded by workers as the downward pressure of prices on salaries intensified.
 Employers argued that the solution was to reduce product costs, lower labor costs and increase productivity, but the workers refused to accept their propositions.